UniversalDependencies/docs/_pal/pos/ADJ.md

 - _ud <b>nazdīk-tar</b> rāh ō rāst wēzišn_ (comparative *-tar*) "the **nearest** way to the right choosing"
 - _<b>ašōnī</b> mēnōy_ (instead of _ašō_) "the **righteous** (fem.) spirit"

-Adjective and [noun]() cannot always be distinguished.
+Adjective and [NOUN]() cannot always be distinguished.
 As any adjective can be used as a noun (_ahlaw_ "righteous" or "the righteous person, believer") and nouns can be used as adjectives (_zardušt_ "(the prophet) Zardušt" vs. _zardušt-tom_ "being most similar to Zardušt").

 ### Examples
 - _wuzurg_ "big"